JohnDoeInvest/docs/README.md

 Bottom line is that Mailjet looks like the correct choice and that we are currently checking if SSO is available.

 ## Release of applications
-### Server
-To begin a release we start with commiting a change of version number in the package.json and run 'npm install' to ensure that the package-lock.json is correct.
-After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
-This should then be pushed to GitHub, remember that tags needs to be pushed with either `git push --tags` or actully specifying the tag to the push command like `git push v1.0.0`.
+A release is done by creating a release branch with the name `release-vX.Y.Z`.
+Checkout the branch and update the `package.json` version to the new version, same as the `X.Y.Z` in the branch name, and then run `npm install` to update the `package-lock.json`.
+Commit this with the message "Release vX.Y.Z" and the push the branch to GitHub.
+Create a pull request towards the `master` branch, try to write a short changelog in the pull request description.

+When the pull request is approved by enough people we merge it into `master` and then we create a tag with the name `vX.Y.Z` (This can be done with Releases in GitHub).
+After this we create a new pull request towards the `develop` branch.
+When this pull request is approved by enough people we merge it into `develop`.

-Currently we will then be logging in to the server and pull the changes and run `pm2 restart Server`.
-Later this should probably be done automatically when the version tag is pushed to master.
+Currently we will then be logging in to the server to update the applications and we need to do the following commands.

-### Frontend
-To begin a release we start with commiting a change of version number in the package.json and run 'npm install' to ensure that the package-lock.json is correct.
-Then we merge the `develop` branch in to the `master` branch.
-After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
-This should then be pushed to GitHub, remember that tags needs to be pushed with either `git push --tags` or actully specifying the tag to the push command like `git push v1.0.0`.

-Currently we will then be logging in to the server and pull the changes and run `npm run build` and then `pm2 restart Frontend`.
-Later this should probably be done automatically when the version tag is pushed to master.
+(Later this should probably be done automatically when the version tag is pushed to master.)

+**Frontend**
+* `git fetch`
+* `git checkout vX.Y.Z`
+* `npm install`
+* `npm run build`
+* `pm2 restart Frontend`

+**Server**
+* `git fetch`
+* `git checkout vX.Y.Z`
+* `npm install`
+* `pm2 restart Server`